 Day 3: After a hot breakfast we may take a hike before departing south.
 With the Columbia Glacier to our backs, we will make the crossing over to Glacier Island, keeping a sharp look out for numerous marine mammals, possibly seeing harbor seals, sea otters, and humpback whales.
 There are numerous bays to explore on the north side of the island, plus a good array of hikes and beach-combing opportunities.
 We may climb one of the spectacular ridges, giving us wonderful views of Naked Island and the Columbia Glacier.
 The elusive snow covered peaks of Montague Island may even come into view.
 Our guides will provide another fine meal before a much deserved sleep.

-Day 4: An early start will lead us around the corner of Glacier Island to Bull Head.
+Day 4: Weather permitting, an early start will lead us around the corner of Glacier Island to Bull Head.
 Here we'll find a colony of Stellar Sea Lions which can be seen feeding, fighting, swimming, and sleeping.
 These enormous mammals were once thought to be extinct.
 As you learn about these magnificent creatures, be on the look out for puffins and cormorants inhabiting the rugged caves along the coastline.
 With humpback whales frequenting the area, Bull Head is a real wildlife hotspot.
 We stop at one of the most fabulous beaches for lunch and a hike up through the rainforest.
 After lunch were off to Chamberlain Bay for some more exploring before we are picked up and water taxied back to Valdez.